 The Friends and Family Test

-We are part of a nationwide initiative known as the 'Friends and Family Test' which gives us - and other NHS organisations across the country - an even greater insight into what our patients think of us.
+We are part of a nationwide initiative known as the 'Friends and Family Test' which gives us - and other NHS organisations across the country - an even greater insight into the experience our patients have of our services, and what they think of us.

-You are asked to respond from a number of options from "extremely likely" to "extremely unlikely".
-You will also have the opportunity to tell us the main reason for the answer you give.
+You are asked to respond from a number of options from "Very good" to "Very poor".
+You will also have the opportunity to tell us the main reason for the answer you give, as well as tell us what we could do to improve.
 You can find out more about the Friends and Family Test (FFT) by visiting www.nhs.uk/friendsandfamily (opens in a new window).

 Responding to the Friends and Family Test